jiangys30/HoC_project/README.md

 # HoC_project

-Scripts for generating figures in the HoC article.
+All source data and codes for the generation of figures in the **"High-resolution Microbiome Analysis of Host-Rich Samples Using 2bRAD-M Without Host Depletion"** manuscript can be found in the **Figures** folder